mrchrisster/MiSTer_SAM/README.md

 ## Release History
+- 9 March 2022 - Implemented the new and exciting mgl file loading technique which makes mbc obsolete.
+Thanks to pocomane for providing a tool to load games while there was no official way of doing so.
+We're very excited that there is now a way to load games directly from command line officially.
 - 10 May 2021 - "2.0" release!
 Menu, per-core exclusions, directory exclusion, timer until next game (ssh), custom game dir support (usb0), expanded controller detection, NeoGeo compatiblity improvements
 - 28 Apr 2021 - Test branch support, added reboot to on to improve reliability, fixed confusing messages in on, fixed monitoring with no js devices
 - 24 Apr 2021 - Controller detection and removal, launch SAM only from the main menu (configurable), allow controller/keyboard/mouse interrupts (configurable), fixed INI parsing, added SAM now to launch instantly, more bugs squashed.